ydkn/redmine_airbrake_backend/README.md

   * Airbrake hash (String) (required)
   * Number of occurrences (Integer) (optional)
 3. Configure the plugin to use these 2 custom fields (Administration -> Plugins -> Airbrake -> Configure)
+4. Check if the custom fields are assigned to the trackers you want to use with airbrake
-4. Enable the project module (Airbrake) in your project settings (don't forget to add at least the Airbrake hash field to your project)
+5. Enable the project module (Airbrake) in your project settings (don't forget to add at least the Airbrake notice ID custom field to your project if it is not a global field)
-5. Configure additional defaults under the settings tab (Airbrake)
+6. Configure additional defaults under the settings tab per project (Airbrake)

 ## Client configuration